filrak/vsf/README.md

 - Flexibility in tools/3rd parties to let us swap technologiese
 - Scalability
 - Better enviroment for "native" VS integrations (like Shopware)
-- "Printing" good practises in a project so it's hard to make a project that doesn;'t run smooth and has bad performance.
+- "Printing" good practises in a project so it's hard to make a project that doesn't run smooth and has bad performance.
 - Not being tied to any 3rd party solution - everything should be optional and replaceable
 - Being sure taht software works well without heavy manual testing
 - Great performance (incl slow 3G)